 Always weigh all your options before making a decision.

 Negotiating Your Settlement

-It is possible for you to reach out to your creditors on your own and try to negotiate a settlement at a lower cost than what you owe.
+It is possible for you to do a DIY debt settlement, reach out to your creditors on your own, and try to negotiate a settlement process.
 You could even ask them to reduce your interest rates.
 However, creditors are used to playing hardball with borrowers, which is why you might have collection agencies reaching out to you daily, if not multiple times in a day.
-The good news is that most creditors would rather get some money than none at all.
+The good news is that most creditors would instead get some money than none at all.

 When working with a debt settlement agency, you will likely work with the skills of a debt settlement attorney.
-A debt settlement attorney has experience talking with creditors, and may carry a little more weight in negotiations.
-They also take the heavy lifting off your plate, making it so you don’t have to spend your time and energy battling with credit card companies, and instead can leave that to an experienced voice.
+A debt settlement attorney has experience talking with creditors and may carry a little more weight in the negotiation process.
+They also take the heavy lifting off your plate, so you don’t have to spend your time and energy battling with credit card companies and instead can leave that to an experienced voice.

 Learn More: Do You Need a Debt Settlement Attorney?